ammarchoudhry1994/ammarchoudhry1994/README.md

 - 🔭 I’ve worked on **20+ projects in the past 5+ years!**

-- 🚀 Proficient in JS frameworks like NodeJS -> ExpressJS, NestJS AND ReactJS -> NextJS 🔥.
+- 🚀 Proficient in Ruby on Rails

 - 🚀 Worked with Ruby on Rails 4/5/6/7 extensively.

+- 🚀 Also worked with JavaScript, ReactJS, NodeJS and NextJS 🔥.

 - 👯 I’m looking to collaborate on any Ruby on Rails / NodeJS / Django / ReactJS / Angular projects

-🤝 On a hunt for a full-time position as a full-stack engineer.